Update 2021 March:

 - Click “New” to create a new OLEDB connection manager

 - Click “New” one more time

 - Set “Provider” to: “Native OLEDB\Microsoft OLEDB Provider for Analysis Services 13.0”

 - Set “Location:” to “localhost:XXXXX” which XXXXX is your local Power BI port number

 - Select “Initial catalog” from the dropdown list

 - Click “Test Connection” to make sure the connection is successful

-- So far we created a connection manager that you can see it in the “OLEDB Source Editor”
+- So far we created a connection manager that you can see in the “OLEDB Source Editor”

-- You can see all tables exist in Power BI Desktop model by clicking on “Name of the table or the view” dropdown list
+- You can see all tables exist in the Power BI Desktop model by clicking on “Name of the table or the view” dropdown list

-- As you see there are a bunch of “LocalDate Table” in the model that you cannot see in Power BI Desktop.
+- As you see there is a bunch of “LocalDate Table” in the model that you cannot see in Power BI Desktop.
 They are hidden Date tables created by Power BI Desktop automatically to support time intelligence.
 We are NOT going to select a table from the list as we’ll get an error message at the end.